Sean Buckley (entrepreneur)

-Sean Buckley is an Australian entrepreneur & thoroughbred racehorse owner and investor.
-He is executive chairman of Ultra Tune car service franchise.
-He is principal of the Ultra Group of Companies.
+Sean Buckley is an Australian entrepreneur and thoroughbred racehorse owner and investor.
+He is executive chairman of Ultra Tune.
+He is Executive Chairman of Ultra Tune Australia and the Ultra Group of Companies.

 Early life

-Buckley was raised in the Eastern suburbs of Victoria, the first born of son of Peter Buckley and Gloria Buckley and he had a younger brother Clayton.
+Buckley was raised in the Eastern suburbs of Victoria, Australia, the first born of son of Peter Buckley and Gloria Buckley and he had a younger brother Clayton.
 Buckley attended Mazenod College in Mulgrave where he completed his Higher School Certificate.
 He then attended Chisholm Institute completing a Bachelor of Business and Marketing graduating in 1984.

 Buckley was appointed Market Research Manager for Safeway/Woolworths working on new store development and new product ranges.
 In 1988 he travelled to Hong Kong to work with Thomas Cook, up offices in India and Pakistan.
 He returned to Australia and commenced work with Ultra Tune in 1994.

 Ultra Tune

 Buckley is executive chairman of the Ultra Group of Companies and Ultra Tune.
 He has been the impetus behind the often criticised but highly successful advertising campaigns.

-Buckley appeared on behalf of Ultra Tune and other independent after sales service providers in December 2016 at the Australian Competition & Consumer Commission and Australian Automotive Aftermarket Association enquiry into the monopoly that new car manufacturers are attempting to sustain on after sales servicing.
+Buckley appeared on behalf of Ultra Tune and other independent after sales service providers in December 2016 at the Australian Competition & Consumer Commission and Australian Automotive Aftermarket Association enquiry into the monopoly that new car manufacturers were attempting to sustain on after sales servicing.